-- Prepare your topping.
-In a bowl, place your Quaker® Simply Granola, brown sugar, flour, cinnamon, and nutmeg.
+- Prepare topping: In a bowl, place your granola, brown sugar, flour, cinnamon, and nutmeg.
 Stir until well combined.
 Pour in melted butter and stir again until thoroughly mixed.

-- Chop your apples, being sure to avoid the core.
-Cut into quarter inch pieces, or slice thinly, if you prefer.
-Add your apples to a bowl and mix with the lemon juice.
+- Chop apples and cut into quarter inch pieces, or slice thinly, if you prefer.
+Add apples to a bowl and mix with the lemon juice.

 - Add the cinnamon, nutmeg, and salt and stir again.
-Divide your apples evenly into six ramekins.
+Divide apples evenly into six ramekins.

-- Distribute the topping over each apple filled ramekin so that the topping covers the apples in each one.
-Gently press down on the topping.
+- Distribute topping over each apple filled ramekin so topping covers apples in each one.
+Gently press down on topping.

-- Place in your 350 degree oven and bake for 30 minutes, until softened.
+- Place in 350 degree oven and bake for 30 minutes, until softened.

 - Serve while still warm.